 Registration and More Info

-For planning purposes, please click here to register for the panel and beach day.
+For planning purposes, please register online for the panel and beach day.
 In lieu of a registration fee, please consider making a donation to the Urban Coast Institute Scholarship Fund.

 Reunion Weekend will run from June 7-9.
 For a full schedule of activities and other details, visit www.monmouth.edu/alumni/reunion-weekend/.